- Customer journey in ecommerce – example

 Phase 4: Purchase #

 This phase is also called the conversion phase, as the consumer purchases an item during this phase.
-At this phase, the retail e-commerce business should start working on a long-term relationship with new customers and recognize chances to improve the services.
-It is helpful to run a survey after the purchase, as the feedback you get from the customers can help you individually improve the customer journey in e-commerce for your customers.
+At this phase, the retail e-commerce business should start working on a long-term relationship with new customers and recognize opportunities to improve the services.
+It is helpful to run a survey after the purchase, as the feedback you get from the customers can help you individually improve the customer journey in ecommerce for your customers.
 Also, remember to set up a loyalty program to keep your customers returning for more purchases.

 Phase 5: Involvement #